Tafl games

 Tafl games (/non/), also known as hnefatafl games, are a family of ancient Northern European strategy board games played on a checkered or latticed gameboard with two armies of uneven numbers.
 Names of different variants of tafl include hnefatafl, tablut, tawlbwrdd, brandubh, Ard Rí, and alea evangelii.
 Games in the tafl family were played in Norway, Sweden, Denmark, Iceland, Britain, Ireland, and Sápmi.
+The Roman latrunculi influenced the development of tafl games during the medieval period.
 Tafl gaming was eventually supplanted by chess in the 12th century, but the tafl variant of the Sámi people, tablut, was in play until at least the 18th century.
 The rules for tablut were written down by the Swedish naturalist Linnaeus in 1732, and these were translated from Latin to English in 1811.
 All modern tafl games are based on the 1811 translation, which had many errors.
 New rules were added to amend the issues resulting from these errors, leading to the creation of a modern family of tafl games.
-In addition, tablut is now also played in accordance with its original rules, which have been retranslated.
+Tablut is now also played in accordance with its original rules, which have been retranslated.